hoanhan101/hraft/PROPOSAL.md

 This is how I see it working as the final product.

 ### CLI

+> This should be changed to Go implementation's interface.

 ```
 Usage: python3 mgmt.py -r <role> -c <command> [-h <host>] [-k <key>] [-v <value>]
 Help:  Run the management system to control and execute tasks.